-- salary continuance and death and total and permanent disability insurance provided as part of the remuneration package; and - the value of accrued annual leave for FY23 less leave taken which is depicted as cash salary.
+- salary continuance and death and total and permanent disability insurance provided as part of the remuneration package; and

+- the value of accrued annual leave for FY23 less leave taken which is depicted as cash salary.

-- Share-based remuneration has been valued using the binomial method, which considers the performance hurdles relevant to each issue of equity instruments.
+^{5.} Share-based remuneration has been valued using the binomial method, which considers the performance hurdles relevant to each issue of equity instruments.
 The value of each equity instrument has been provided by PricewaterhouseCoopers.
 Share-based remuneration is the amount expensed in the financial statements for the year and includes adjustments to reflect the most current expectation of vesting of LTI grants with non-market condition hurdles.
 For grants with non-market conditions including earnings per share hurdles, the number of shares expected to vest is estimated at the end of each reporting period and the amount to be expensed in the financial statements is adjusted accordingly.
-For grants with market conditions such as total shareholder return hurdles, the number of shares expected to vest is not adjusted during the life of the grant and no adjustment is made to the amount expensed in the financial statements (except if service conditions are not met).
-The accounting treatment of non-market and market conditions are in accordance with accounting standards. - The value of accrued long service leave for FY23 less leave taken, which is depicted as cash salary. - Variable incentive equity includes costs incurred in FY23 for the FY19, FY20, FY21, FY22 Variable Incentive equity grants. - 8.
-Mr Lane will cease to be a KMP on 24 August 2023.
+For grants with market conditions are not adjusted during the life of the grant and no adjustment is made to the amount expensed in the financial statements (except if service conditions are not met).
+The accounting treatment of non-market and market conditions are in accordance with accounting standards.

+^{6.} The value of accrued long service leave for FY23 less leave taken, which is depicted as cash salary.

+^{7.} Variable incentive equity includes costs incurred in FY23 for the FY19, FY20, FY21, FY22 Variable Incentive equity grants.

+^{8.} Mr Lane will cease to be a KMP on 24 August 2023.

-- 9. Ms Altinger commenced as a KMP on 23 January 2023 and will cease as a KMP in FY24. - 10.
-Short-term benefit and Post-employment benefits amounts for Ms. Altinger are pro rated for the period from 23 January 2023 to 30 June 2023 and have been converted to AUD using an FX rate of 0.525. - 11.
-Severance payment (excluding payroll tax) and outplacement as part of Mr. Lane's separation.
+^{9.} Ms Altinger commenced as a KMP on 23 January 2023 and will cease as a KMP in FY24.

+^{10.} Short-term benefit and Post-employment benefits amounts for Ms. Altinger are pro rated for the period from 23 January 2023 to 30 June 2023 and have been converted to AUD using an FX rate of 0.525.

+^{11.} Severance payment (excluding payroll tax) and outplacement as part of Mr. Lane's separation.